Cursed-Stegosaurus/ai-battle-cards/project_plan.md

-# Nate's AI Battle Cards - GitHub Pages Deployment Project Plan
+# Project Plan: Nate's AI Battle Cards

+## Current Platform
+- **Platform:** GitHub Pages (static site hosting)
+- **SharePoint:** No longer supported or targeted.
+All SharePoint code and documentation have been removed.

+## Major Milestones
+- [x] Initial SharePoint prototype (deprecated)
+- [x] Migration to GitHub Pages
+- [x] Remove SharePoint-specific code and configuration
+- [x] Simplify codebase for static hosting

+## Current Status
+- All code is now static, simple, and designed for GitHub Pages only.
+- No SharePoint dependencies remain.

+## Next Steps
+- Continue UI/UX improvements
+- Add new features as needed

 ## Project Timeline: 1 Week (for initial deployment)